johnedstone/twitter-stream-retreat-simple/Readme_429_Error.md

 ### This is branch == api-v2-debug
+### Current Thinking
+* Prior to December, the problem appeared to be resolved by moving location out of Oregon us-west-2, See for instance #0-5
+* However, as of 2022-12-17, see #6-7, the problem can also be seen in Ohio us-east-2.
+So, it's not solved by moving regions.

 ### The problem
 Running the following snippet, in the `us-west-2` region on a Ubuntu t3.micro with an Elastic IP resulted in the followin error, soon after starting the client.